 However, this is still a little opaque, as tests assume the person is sleeping on a mat and wearing full-length underwear.
 It is also worth noting, as any married person will know, that women sleep with a slightly colder body temperature than men – and almost all bags are tested to suit men.

 This problem with the rating, I believe, is only an issue if you are sleeping outside in freezing weather.
 Most sleeping bags fall into the following categories: summer, two seasons, and winter.
-Use your time of year on the Camino as the guide, bear in mind you will likely never sleep outside – though in the winter you may be sleeping in an unheated hostel.
+Use your time of year on the Camino as the guide, bear in mind you will likely never sleep outside – though if you walk Camino de Santiago in the winter, you may be sleeping in an unheated hostel.

 Additional Sleeping Bag Features